Science Diplomacy Center Advisory Board Meeting, Punta del Este, Uruguay

-The first in-person meeting of the Science Diplomacy Center Advisory Board will take place from 11 to 13 November in Punta de Este, Uruguay.
-The members of the IAI Directorate and the Advisory Board will engage in three (3) days of collaborative and strategic planning on several topics including:
+The first in-person meeting of the Science Diplomacy Center Advisory Board took place from 11 to 13 November in Punta de Este, Uruguay.
+The members of the IAI Directorate and the Advisory Board engaged in three (3) days of collaborative and strategic planning on several topics including:

 - The design and development of the Center’s strategy, programs, activities, and the relevant content and initial key training materials for building science diplomacy capacities in the region.